zxue/waton-knowledge-center-and-data-lineage/configure-data-lineage.md

 Enabling the lineage feature of MANTA Automated Data Lineage is an optional step and is only needed if you want to import lineage information in addition to basic metadata.

-To enable Manta and Knowledge Graph, go to custom resources in OpenShift.
+To enable Manta and Knowledge Graph, go to custom resources under Administration in OpenShift.
 Search "wkc", and open it.
-Select the Instances tab, and click on "wkc-cr".
+Select the Instances tab, and click on "wkc-cr" instance.
 Open and modify the Yaml file and change both "enableManta" and "enableKnowledgeGrpha" to "true".

 ![WKC CR](media/wkc-cr.png)